Below are answers to the most frequently asked questions about JQY. Have a question that’s not featured here? Contact us for more information.

 We firmly believe in meeting each individual person where they are.
 We create spaces for individuals who share the common identities of being LGBTQ and Jewish.
 Our members have many different views on LGBTQ issues and religion, and all are welcome to share their perspectives and experiences with the group and staff.
 We do not promote a way of life or belief system.
 We support our members' self-determination, and provide them with support while they explore their own identities, own beliefs, and make life decisions.

 JQY is open to all LGBTQ Jewish youth.
-While there are JQY programs for all ages, our support programming is focused on those ages 13-30.
+While there are JQY programs for all ages, our support programming is focused on those ages 13-23.
 Aside from this, we require nothing of our members.
 There are no obligations or dues necessary in order to become a JQY community member.
-All you have to do is sign up for our email list, join one of our Facebook groups, or attend an event.
+All you have to do is sign up for our email list, join one of our App or Facebook groups, follow us on social media, or attend an event.

 Although we cannot answer that question for you, you are welcome to join our discussion list, Facebook group, and attend our meetings and events in order to explore this further.
 There is much to learn from the experiences of other JQY members.